George Whitelock

 George Braeden Whitelock (born 27 March 1986) is a former New Zealand rugby union player.
 He played for the Crusaders in the Super Rugby competition and Canterbury in the Air New Zealand Cup.
 He played as a flanker.

 Biography

 George is the son of a former Junior All Black, Braeden Whitelock, and the grandson of All Black Nelson Dalzell.
 He has three younger brothers including All Blacks Sam Whitelock and Luke Whitelock as well as former Crusaders player Adam Whitelock.
-All four Whitelock boys were educated in Feilding and played their junior rugby for Palmerston North High School Old Boys' Rugby Football Club.
+All four of the Whitelock boys were educated in Feilding and played their junior rugby for Palmerston North High School Old Boys' Rugby Football Club.

 Whitelock married former hockey player and Black Sticks Women captain Kayla Sharland in December 2013.

 He retired in late 2015, opening a gym with his wife in Palmerston North.
 Whitelock also holds an agricultural diploma from Lincoln University.

 Rugby union career

 Junior representative teams

 Whitelock played for and captained both the New Zealand National Under-19 and New Zealand National Under-21 teams.